Font-Of-Life/471-Group7-MedSystem/README.md

 11. Upon logging in select the **"Import"** option, hit the **"choose file"** button, and then find and select the **med_database.sql** file, then hit the **"Go"** button.

-12. The file should have been uploaded onto myphpadmin, now go to http://localhost/"(**insert your folder name from step 9 here**)" and you have access to the site!
+12. The file should have been uploaded onto myphpadmin, now go to http://localhost/"( **insert your folder name from step 9 here** )" and you have access to the site!

 If ya want to end the process of MySQL and Apache, just type into your search bar on your computer **"MySQL Stop"** and **"Apache Stop"** respectively, and do the same thing as **step 2 and 3**.